nextlab-tik/django-101/README.md

 Django 101 Introduction
 =======================

-These are the materials and the code snippets used on Django training sessions presented by [Moez Bouhlel](https://lejenome.github.io/) and [Firas Chaaben](https://firchatn.tik.tn/) from [Tik.tn](https://tik.tn).
+These are the materials and the code snippets used in Django training sessions presented by [Moez Bouhlel](https://lejenome.github.io/) and [Firas Chaaben](https://firchatn.tik.tn/) from [Tik.tn](https://tik.tn).

-This repository is composed from different Django apps:
+This repository is composed of different Django apps:

 - Demo app containing Hello World example and a responsive contact page.
 - CV app containing an example of Bootstrap based CV page generated from JSON